Spectra of generators of Markovian evolution in the thermodynamic limit: From non-Hermitian to full evolution via tridiagonal Laurent matrices: General applications of the direct integral decomposition

-Notice that there is no eigenvector in the direct integral picture and this is intimately related to the absence of steady states and which space the operator is defined on.
-In particular, notice that for the case of dephasing noise if we instead defined $\Li$ on $\mathcal{B} ( \mathcal{B}( \Hi))$ then $\Li( \id ) = 0$ and in that case, the identity would be a steady state which normalizable.
+\end{proof} See also Section \ref{improving_upper_bound} for a related result in the case of local dephasing.
+Since $\Li \in \mathcal{B}(\HS(\ell^2(\Z)))$ there are no eigenvectors in the direct integral picture and in particular no steady states!
+E.g. for dephasing noise if we instead defined $\Li$ on $\mathcal{B} ( \mathcal{B}( \Hi))$ then $\Li( \id ) = 0$ and so the identity would be a steady state.
 Since $\id $ is neither Hilbert-Schmidt nor trace-class $\Li$ does not have a steady state although $0 \in \sigma(\Li)$.